We collected 21 different things to do in Rhodes so you can get some inspiration for your travel.

 The Market is held every Wednesday and Saturday.
 It is near the cemetery and the little beach of Zephyros.

-Note: If you want to travel light, be careful, you will find plenty of tempting products in this market.
+Quick note: If you want to travel light, be careful, you will find plenty of tempting products in this market.
+I recommend buying some olives – they are so yummy!

 21. Nightlife in Rhodes